 To qualify for the summer training programs, you must have completed at least Grade 10 (Sec IV in Quebec).
 Applications are due by the end of March so that all the arrangements can be made for the beginning of the programs in July.
 When filling out the online application, indicate the Summer Training Program you are interested in under “Program Choices.”

 CANADIAN FORCES ABORIGINAL ENTRY PROGRAM

-The Canadian Forces Aboriginal Entry Program is a special three-week program for Aboriginal Peoples who are considering a career in the Canadian Forces.
-During the program, you get hands-on experience with military training, careers, and lifestyle with no obligation to join the Canadian Forces.
+The Canadian Forces Aboriginal Entry Program is a special three-week program for Aboriginal Peoples who are considering a career in the Forces.
+During the program, you get hands-on experience with military training, careers, and lifestyle with no obligation to join the Forces.
 At the end of the program, you receive $1,200 for completing the program and a certificate of military achievement.

 You will learn about the long and proud history of Aboriginal Peoples in Canada’s military and take part in exercises similar to Basic Training, such as morning inspections, daily physical fitness and sports, navigation with compass and maps, basic weapons training and military drill.
 You will also try living in field conditions.
 Civilian Aboriginal counselors are on staff and available to assist with the transition to military life.

 The course takes place at the Canadian Forces Leadership and Recruit School in St Jean, Quebec and at Canadian Forces Base Halifax, Nova Scotia .
-We provide transportation to and from the training centre, living accomadations, food, clothing and all equipment for the course.
-At the end of the course, if you choose to join the Canadian Forces, you return home until the next available Basic Training course starts.
+We provide transportation to and from the training centre, living accommodations, food, clothing and all equipment for the course.
+At the end of the course, if you choose to join the Forces, you return home until the next available Basic Training course starts.